 Aside from this, SK Innovation also introduces the future battery circular economy model with various BaaS (Battery as a Service) models that are currently being promoted, such as ▲Battery condition analysis platform, ▲Battery replacement station, ▲Metal extraction from waste batteries, etc. In addition, visitors can check the information of SK Innovation’s global battery production bases and production scale, which are rapidly growing based on its unrivaled technology

 ▲ The global footprints (left) and BaaS models (right) are shown inside SK Innovation’s booth

-On the first day of the event, Korean Minister of Trade, Industry and Energy Moon Seung-wook and CEO of SK Innovation’s Battery Business Jee Dong-seob attended the opening ceremony of InterBattery 2021.
+On the first day of the event, Korean Minister of Trade, Industry and Energy Moon Seung-wook and President of SK Innovation’s Battery Business Jee Dong-seob attended the opening ceremony of InterBattery 2021.
 They also visited SK innovation’s booth checked SK innovation’s unrivaled battery technology.
-Welcoming the guests, CEO Jee showed confidence in the company’s battery business and said, “We will lead the battery market by continuously developing innovative technologies such as safety, high-speed charging, and long driving-range.”
+Welcoming the guests, President Jee showed confidence in the company’s battery business and said, “We will lead the battery market by continuously developing innovative technologies such as safety, high-speed charging, and long driving-range.”

-▲ (Left photo) Korean Minister of Trade, Industry and Energy Moon Seung-wook (right) and CEO of SK Innovation’s Battery Business Jee Dong-seob (left) participate in the opening ceremony of InterBattery 2021 / (Right photo) (From left) Head of SK Innovation’s Battery Martketing Division Kim Yoo-suk, Korean Minister of Trade, Industry and Energy Moon Seung-wook, CEO of SK Innovation’s Battery Business Jee Dong-seob tour around SK Innovation’s booth.
+▲ (Left photo) Korean Minister of Trade, Industry and Energy Moon Seung-wook (right) and President of SK Innovation’s Battery Business Jee Dong-seob (left) participate in the opening ceremony of InterBattery 2021 / (Right photo) (From left) Head of SK Innovation’s Battery Martketing Division Kim Yoo-suk, Korean Minister of Trade, Industry and Energy Moon Seung-wook, President of SK Innovation’s Battery Business Jee Dong-seob tour around SK Innovation’s booth.